-A total of 27 participants (ranged 20-30 years; all right-handed) were recruited to achieve the predetermined sample size of 25, which was selected to match the sample-size in van Ede et al. (2020).
-One participant was replaced because the participant did not complete the experimental session, and a second due to excessive movement-related artifacts in the EEG data.
-All participants provided written informed consent before participation and reported normal or corrected-tonormal vision and no history of neurological disorder.
+Twenty-seven participants (ranged 20-30 years; all righthanded) were recruited to achieve the predetermined sample size of 25, which was selected to match the sample size in van Ede and colleagues (2020).
+One participant was replaced because the participant did not complete the experimental session, and a second because of excessive movement-related artifacts in the EEG data.
+All participants provided written informed consent before participation and reported normal or corrected-to-normal vision and no history of neurological disorder.